pepstack/kafkatools/README.md

 ## Build librdkafka for Linux Server

+-- Build Dependencies for Linux

-see README.md in ./deps folder.
+See README.md in ./deps folder.

+-- Build libkakfkatools.so

+    $ make

+Generated libkakfkatools.so will be found in ./target